skywalky/zesarux/README.md

 * ZX Spectrum Recreated keyboard support

-* Emulates native turbo modes on ZX-Uno, Chloe, Prism and TBBlue and manual for other machines
+* Emulates native turbo modes on ZX-Uno, Chloe, Prism and ZX Spectrum Next, and manual for other machines

 * ZX Printer emulation